Rest of the World

 How will I know if I have received a place?

-Once you have submitted all the relevant documentation, your file will be forwarded to the Department of Computer Science for review; a decision is usually made within two to three weeks.
+Once you have submitted all the relevant documentation, your file will be forwarded to the School of Computer Science and Information Technology for review; a decision is usually made within two to three weeks.

 Do I have to pay a deposit to secure my place?